-Base Event Description Source / Justification Value (probability of event failure) CAREFUL Driver takes a cautionary approach in the absence of speed indication Even if the train's speed display is obscured, provided a driver takes a precautionary approach, supported by lineside signalling / route information, then speed limits might not be breached.
-This refers to the case when the speed limit is not supervised by the ETCS On-Board system, otherwise there would be no hazard.
+Base Event Description Source / Justification Value (probat of failure) oility event BTM NOT FAIL IN INH BTM does not fail while alarm inhibition is active If BTM fails while alarm inhibition is active, driver will not be informed and safe reaction will not be applied.
+0.001 This situation is nevertheless low as the BTM failure is limited by ETCS_OB07 (10 -7 /h) and by the fact that the inhibition is limited by the "Distance of metal immunity set by procedure in level 1 or 2" (300 m) A conservative value has been considered for this event CAREFUL Driver takes a cautionary approach in the absence of speed indication Even if the train's speed display is obscured, provided a driver takes a precautionary approach, supported by lineside signalling / route information, then speed limits might not be breached.
+0.001 This refers to the case when the speed limit is not supervised by the ETCS On-Board system, otherwise there would be no hazard.
 If the driver has no speed information and is not supervised by the ETCS On-Board system, it must be considered as a grave error to choose to continue the mission and exceed speed limits.
 This point to category A in the table in Section 5.6.
-0.001

-Base Event Description Source / Justification Value (probability of event failure) CEILING SPEED SH Current permitted speed is higher than National value for SH ceiling speed The event concerns the mode changing to SH without the Driver's knowledge.
-The change to SH mode will have to occur when the train is at standstill in order to be actuated, according to SUBSET-026 [Ref 1].
+Base Event Description Source / Justification Value (probability of event failure) --------------------- -- -- --- CEILING SPEED SH Current permitted speed is higher than National value for SH ceiling speed The event concerns the mode changing to SH without the Driver's knowledge.
+The change to SH mode will have to occur when the train is at standstill in order to be actuated, according to SUBSET- 026 [Ref 1].
 If the driver then sets off without noticing the unintended mode change he will accelerate the train up to a certain speed.
 If this speed is higher than the National value set for ceiling speed in SH, the ETCS On-Board would intervene and brake the train to a standstill (UBA).
-0.25 If the speed remains below this, movement will continue in SH Mode with reduced supervision and protection levels, and possibly outside of the interlocking or Signaller's control.
-Since it is likely that the national value for SH ceiling speed is quite low, the most probably outcome of this scenario is UBA.
+If the speed remains below this, movement will continue in SH Mode with reduced supervision and protection levels, and possibly outside of the interlocking or Signaller's control.
+0.25 Since it is likely that the national value for SH ceiling speed is quite low, the most probably outcome of this scenario is UBA.